 He had a great home and good food, lots from the table. (:

-He had walks in the park, playtime at the dog park, a nice big fenced in yard and slept with us in the bedroom.
-(He wouldn't get on the bed) slept on a pillow on the floor.
+He had walks in the park, playtime at the dog park, a nice big fenced in yard and

 He loved the front porch in the summer!
-We took good care of his health, and had all kinds of dental work done last summer.
+We took good care of his health, and had

 He was a sweet and extremely gentle dog and I will think of him always.